 \subsection{The alternative free field realisation}

-Finally, let us return to analyse the free-field realisation of $V_1(\pslf(2|2))$ obtained by implementing the $(++)$ type bosonisation.
-The steps to obtain the free-field realisation are as before \emph{mutatis mutandis}, and for the sake of notational simplicity we will recycle the same symbols for the free field bosons here.
+Finally, let us return to analyse the free field realisation of $V_1(\pslf(2|2))$ obtained by implementing the $(++)$ type bosonisation.
+The steps to obtain the free field realisation are as before \emph{mutatis mutandis}, and for the sake of notational simplicity we will recycle the same symbols for the free field bosons here.
 We make the slightly different identification for the free fermions in terms of their lattice bosons (the difference with respect to~\eqref{eq:tsu2_fer_bosonisation} arises from our different conventions for bosonisation),

 and the current $J_\psi$ is again given by the expression~\eqref{eq:ferm-currents}.
 We display the relevant expressions for the BRST derivation of a free field realisation in Table~\ref{tab:TSU2-free-field-2}.
 The expressions in the final column give rise to the same $V_1(\pslf(2|2))$ OPEs as before, but there are some notable differences to observe here compared to the $(+-)$ case.